-Amazon are about to triple the size of it’s research and development team based in Cambridge, working on tech innovations i.e. Alexa Digital Assistant, Delivery Drones and the Echo smart speaker.
+Amazon is about to triple the size of its research and development team based in Cambridge, working on tech innovations i.e. Alexa Digital Assistant, Delivery Drones and the Echo smart speaker.
 The online retailer has announced they will be opening a new building in the city with room for 400 amazon experts who specialise in mathematical modelling, machine learning and speech science.

 Amazon’s current development centre based in the city’s Castle Hill area will switch to focus on further developing the company’s drone delivery system, Prime Air which we’ve told you about previously.
 Prime Air made its first successful trial delivery back in December – The delivery included a TV streaming stick and bag of popcorn – to the garden of a customer in Cambridge customer.